-The Omak Adventist Christian School mission is to show children Jesus, nurture their love for Him and others, teach them to think, and empower them to serve.
+At Omak Adventist Christian School it is our goal to show children Jesus, nurture their love for Him and others, teach them to think, and empower them to serve.

-- To prepare its students to meet the problems of this world and be ready for the second coming of Jesus.
+We promote the academic excellence, spiritual growth, and physical fitness of our students to prepare them to serve God and others, and to be ready to meet the problems of this world and be ready for the second coming of Jesus.

 The Omak Adventist Christian School is operated in harmony with the guidance and direction of the Office of Education, North American Division, North Pacific Union, and Upper Columbia Conference of the Seventh-day Adventist Church .